 It has been over 20 years since the very first Street Fighter game and Capcom have added another addition to the successful series with Street Fighter 4.
 The Street Fighter series is arguably one of the most respected fighting series of all time and Street Fighter 4 is most definitely the best one.

 The first noticeable thing with Street Fighter 4 is the character roster.
 Unlike Street Fighter Third Strike where Capcom discarded just about every character, Street Fighter 4 offers all twelve of the original world warrior characters that started the series.

-Capcom have discarded all the air blocks and the ability to parry that appeared in Street Fighter Third Strike but has added another new feature called the focus attack.
-Focus attacks act as a counter attack that absorbs the opponents attack while maintaining their posture and then strikes back stunning whoever happens to be on the receiving end.
+Capcom has discarded all the air blocks and the ability to parry that appeared in Street Fighter Third Strike but has added another new feature called the focus attack.
+Focus attacks act as a counterattack that absorbs the opponents attack while maintaining their posture and then strikes back stunning whoever happens to be on the receiving end.

 Street Fighter 4 graphically looks amazing.
 All the characters are very stylised and can sometimes look to have a little too much muscle, but overall it’s been done really well.
 The animation is fluid and each character has facial animation throughout the fight which is something rarely seen in a fighting game.

-Other additions to the game is the online support which lets you battle is out with anyone around the world and anime cut scenes which tell the background stories of each character.
+Other additions to the game are the online support which lets you battle it out with anyone around the world and anime cutscenes which tell the background stories of each character.
 There is also a trial mode which lets you practice special moves and learn new combos.

 Street Fighter 4 is a must buy if you have ever liked any of the series or generally looking for a new fighting game.